dmbarbour/wikilon/docs/Runtime.md

 Awelon doesn't need conventional GC because copy/drop are explicit, and forgetting to drop something is rather obvious in the program output.
 However, free lists can fragment, and I might favor an occasional defragmenting copy collection.
 This might be supported by explicit user action.

 A related point is to ensure that, if computation halts for any reason, we always have a useful state that we can process.

-## Evaluation Approach

-Evaluation will primarily involve processing a linked list using a Huet zipper like structure to focus evaluation.

-It is possible to use idioms that will distribute evaluation reasonably well, e.g. parallelize evaluation on copy and delay the copy until we need the result, or in `[B][A]a => A [B]`, find out what happens to `[B]` before returning to `A`.
-But focusing on throughout and cache coherency, evaluating left to right, is probably okay, too.

-To keep it simple, evaluation within a given block will likely be sequential by default.
-Parallelism will be kept to block values and specific accelerators like KPN, linear algebra.

-My goal is a rasonably fast interpreter and early integration of JIT, switching to a naive compiler.
-I'll need to experiment with JIT early on, to avoid getting trapped by interpreter development.
-Awelon should be very efficient between JIT compilation and some well chosen accelerators.

-*Note:* Blocks will copy normally even in context of a fixpoint accelerator.
-However, JIT might bypass copying within loops based on an escape analysis.

 ## Computations